Blog

 Item Details

-Characteristics Strong in experimental music.
-Noise and electronica also featured
+Characteristic Strong on experimental music.
+Noise and electronica as well

-Utero opened in Yakuin in 2010 and relocated to Kiyokawa in 2016.
-It specializes in experimental music, noise, electronica, and other genres you won't often hear at other venues.
-If you're aiming for "something more than a regular band," this is the perfect place.
+Utero was founded in Yakuin in 2010 and relocated to Kiyokawa in 2016.
+It specializes in experimental music, noise, electronica, and other genres rarely heard at other venues.
+If you're aiming for "something beyond the ordinary band," this is the place.

 Practice Studios in Fukuoka